 We don’t like the idea of those so much, do we?

 But without them, there’s no ideas.
-So this week we try to make it a bit easier.
-We show how to generate ideas using the 5Ws model – why, what, who, where and when.
+So this week we look at how to make the ideas process easier.
+We show how to generate ideas using the 5Ws questions.
+Why, what, who, where and when.

 Idea Generation - Why?

-The 5Ws starts with why.
-If you’re clear on why you need idea generation, you’re more motivated to do it.
-Put simply, you need idea generation because you need ideas.
+5Ws starts with why.
+Being clear why you need idea generation makes you more motivated to do it.
+And it’s pretty simple.
+You need idea generation because you need ideas.

-Ideas are like fuel for your business.
+Ideas fuel your business.
 Without them, your business doesn’t move.
-Idea generation is like a pit stop, an ideas petrol station where you fuel up your business.
+Idea generation is like an ideas petrol station where you fuel up your business.

 Fully fuelled, your business has energy and momentum.
-Ideas drive you towards your goals.
-Idea generation refreshes and re-energises.
+Ideas move you towards your goals.
+They set your business up to move forward.

-Like the 4 points of the compass, growth comes from 4 different directions.
+Like the 4 points of the compass, you have a choice of 4 different directions.

 Market penetration, market development, product development and diversification.